 See the collection view in action

-The ID is formatted with 6 numbers.
+The ID is formatted with six numbers.

 The employee type is more meaningful to business users.